 |Maximum value used in scoring||

 Data maximum + 10% of the range

-From the Forest Cover images we generated (see details under that metric above) .While the first available year of data was 1992, NLCD methodology changed between 1992 and 2006, so we began our analysis with 2001 data.
-We used FragStats1 to compute the mean size of forest patches.
+Using the National Land Cover Database (NLCD)1, we mapped forest cover (41 Deciduous Forest, 42 Evergreen Forest, 43 Mixed Forest, and 90 Woody Wetlands) at 30 meter resolution.
+The NLCD begins in 2001 from the reprocessed release in 2019.
+We used FragStats2 to compute the mean size of forest patches.
 We used the 8 cell neighborhood rule with a ‘no sampling’ strategy.
 We selected all Area-Edge Class metrics for computation.
 We set the target for this dataset to be the long-term mean.
 The current year is scored for where it falls between target and either the lower scoring bounds (dataset minimum minus 10% of the range) or the upper scoring bounds (dataset maximum plus 10% of the range) and the target when values are above the target, scaled to be between 1 and 5.